-The primary sources of project emissions are combustion units, vessels and piping components, such as valves and flanges.
-Section 4 of the permit provides the District's engineering analysis of these emission sources.
-Section 5 of the permit describes the allowable emissions from each permitted emissions unit and lists the potential emissions from non-permitted emission units.
-The emission sources include:
+Listed below are the original primary sources of emissions which occurred prior to platform decommissioning activities and current emissions from the remaining active platform equipment.
+Section 4 of the permit provides the District's engineering analysis of the current emission sources.
+Section 5 of the permit describes the allowable emissions from each remaining permitted emissions unit and lists the potential emissions from non-permitted emission units.